canonical/rockcraft/docs/tutorials/getting-started-with-flask.rst

 ==============================

 You already have the rock as an `OCI <OCI_image_spec_>`_ archive.
-Now you'll need to import it into a format that Docker recognizes:
+Now you'll need to import it into a format that Docker recognises:

 .. literalinclude:: code/getting-started-with-flask/task.yaml
     :language: bash